 The Eagerton family received family and friends immediately after the service in the church sanctuary.

-A committal service was held at 3 p.m. on Sunday, November 11, 2012, in the Greenlawn Memorial Park, Columbia, S.C., directed by the Andrews Chapel of McKenzie Funeral Home.
+A committal service will be held at 3 p.m. on Sunday, November 11, 2012, in the Greenlawn Memorial Park, Columbia, S.C., directed by the Andrews Chapel of McKenzie Funeral Home.

 McKenzie Funeral Home is honored to serve the Eagerton family.
 Online Condolences may be sent at McKenziechapels.com.

 Roy F. Frazee, 85, died Wednesday, November 7, 2012 at the Medical University of South Carolina in Charleston, S.C.